- What is it like to stay on the Fort Bluff campus?

 - What does a typical day look like?

 The Fort Bluff Camp experience is unique in that we provide various opportunities for recreation throughout the day.
-Between our main event worship experiences, guests have the opportunity to participate in aquatics, sports, and leisurely activities.
+Between our main worship experiences, guests have the opportunity to participate in lake activities (kayaking, fishing, swimming, blobbing, waterslide and obstacle course), sporting activities (sand volleyball, basketball, field games, gaga ball and human foosball) and leisurely activities (ping pong, hiking, putt putt course, board games, carpet ball and arts and crafts).

 - What denomination is Fort Bluff Camp?

 Fort bluff is a non-denominational camp.
-For more information, please visit our “What We Believe” page.
+For more information, please visit our “Statement of Faith” page.

 - What if my student has specific dietary needs?

-We are able to accommodate and assist in specific medical and dietary needs.
-Please be sure to contact the office two weeks prior to your student’s arrival to ensure the greatest possible assistance.
+We are able to accommodate and assist in specific dietary needs.
+Please be sure to list any and all dietary needs when completing your student's Health Form during the online registration process.

 Fort Bluff maintains registered nurses on campus for signature camp weeks.
 Groups renting facilities and hosting their own week must provide their own nurse for medicinal distribution and supervision.
 In the event your child gets seriously ill or injured, we will contact you as soon as possible.
 We have at least one volunteer nurse on site during our summer camp session.
 If your child gets a minor cold or small cuts and bruises, our volunteer nurse(s) will be able to give them the attention they need.
 In the case of an emergency, Rhea County Medical Center is only nine miles away.
 We will do everything we can to ensure your child enjoys a safe and fun-filled summer at our camp!